asinghal/asinghal.github.io/_posts/2021-01-08-modern-software-engineering-part-2.md

         Do not define a quality goal that can not be *(at least partially)* automated, because it is unlikely that it will be implemented.

-    * Be real about your Definion of Done (or equivalent) and hold your team accountable to it during code reviews
+    * Be real about your Definition of Done (or equivalent) and hold your team accountable to it during code reviews
     * Timebox all decisions
     * Try to leverage industry standards where possible - e.g. AirBnB style for Javascript linting is often used by teams, or like back in the day Sun's Java conventions were pretty standard guideline for Java code
     * Call a meeting at the start of the project and agree on quality goals (and publish them)